James-Fleming12/EvidentialHDC/docs/lin_probe_updates/class_stats_iters.md

 continuing to improve it, not a ceiling assumption to trust blindly.

 ## Improvement-axes result: the propagated MEANS are not the whole gap, and the
-update is already near its limit -- but MASS-STRATIFIED anchors (B2) is the one lever with headroom (2026-08-30, `al_propagation_improve_diag.py`)
+update is already near its limit, but MASS-STRATIFIED anchors (B2) is the one lever with headroom (2026-08-30, `al_propagation_improve_diag.py`)

 DGLSS++ only, fog/crosstalk.
 Verified against clean JSONs.
 The improvement axes resolve which part of the pipeline is the real gap.

-**A. The MEAN ESTIMATOR -- the clean count-split (A1) is the decisive number, and it shows the propagated means are NOT the whole gap.**
+**A. The MEAN ESTIMATOR: the clean count-split (A1) is the decisive number, and it shows the propagated means are NOT the whole gap.**

 | | b8 gcP (prop means, prop counts) | **A1 (TRUE means, prop counts)** | W_mean_oracle |